andycandy-de/SimpleAndroidBridge/README.md

 # SimpleAndroidBridge

 Build a bridge!
 This library is created to create a powerful interface between Android and Webapp.
+You can render the Webapp in an Android webview.
+Create a JSInterface to access the Android layer from the Webapp.
+You can also call web functions from the android layer.

 ✓ Share Objects - Android ⇄ Web